Nicolò Melli

-Nicolò Melli (born 26 January 1991) is an Italian-American professional basketball player and the team captain for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Nicolò Melli (born 26 January 1991) is an Italian professional basketball player for Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He also represents the senior Italian national team.
 He mainly plays at the power forward position, but he has also played at center.
 Melli earned an All-EuroLeague Second Team selection in 2017.

 Youth career

 The Reggio Emilia native started his career with home town side Pallacanestro Reggiana.
 After an accumulation of injuries Melli was called up to train with the senior team in October 2004, at only 13.
 He sat on the bench during a 24 October league game (an age record) though he did not play and returned to the youth teams afterwards.

 In October 2006 he participated in the Italian leg of the Jordan Classic Camp international tour, regrouping a selection of the thirty most promising under-16 players, with the MVP earning a trip to the American edition of the camp.

 Melli was selected as co-MVP, meeting Michael Jordan and going to the U.S. in April 2007.

 He talked of recruiting interest from American college UCLA during the same period.